Spacial/awesome-csirt/README.md

 - [Boxcryptor](https://www.boxcryptor.com/en/): Security for your Cloud.
 - [Nextcloud E2E](https://github.com/nextcloud/end_to_end_encryption_rfc): End-to-end encryption RFC.
 Some old news [about it](https://www.bitblokes.de/end-to-end-verschluesselung-e2e-nextcloud-14/)
 - [DiskCryptor](https://www.diskcryptor.org/) is an open encryption solution that offers encryption of all disk partitions, including the system partition. [code](https://github.com/DavidXanatos/DiskCryptor)
+- [ProjectSend](https://github.com/projectsend/projectsend) is a free, open source software that lets you share files with your clients, focused on ease of use and privacy.
+It supports clients groups, system users roles, statistics, multiple languages, detailed logs... and much more!

 ## General